vsc100/Evaluation_Metrics/README.md

 # Evaluation_Metrics
-This repository contains verious methods to evaluate the model performance.
+This repository contains various methods to evaluate the model performance.

 # sacreBLEU
 ## Installation